sen-Kawa/pong-game/docs/friendship/FriendsList.md

 The `FriendsList` component utilizes the following child components:

 **Friend:**
-- Description: .
+- Description: Displays friend details and options for managing friend.
-- Usage:
+- Usage: Rendered dynamically for each friend in the list.

 **FindUser:**
-- Description: .
+- Description: Allows user to find other users and add them as friends.
-- Usage:
+- Usage: Displayed when the "Find User" button is clicked.

 **ButtonC:**
-- Description: .
+- Description: A custom button component used for actions.
-- Usage:
+- Usage: Used for the "Find User" button, toggle functionality.

 ### Methods
 The `FriendsList` component defines the following methods: